-What’s great about this passive income app is you’re sent surveys based on places you go, apps you use, videos you watch, or things you ask Google Assistant.
+What’s great about this passive income survey is you’re sent questionnaires based on places you go, apps you use, videos you watch, or things you ask Google Assistant.

 Since you’re doing all these things anyway, you can make a little extra money by sharing your opinion with Google (and their partner companies).

-HoneyBook is a business management platform, so you might not think it can help with passive income.
-But there are a couple of ways you can leverage HoneyBook to supplement your business.
+HoneyBook is a clientflow management platform, so you might not think it can help with passive income.
+But there are a couple of ways you can leverage HoneyBook to supplement your income.

-If you’re a creative person, a little upfront work can pay out huge long-term dividends with sites like Creative Market.
+If you’re a creative person, a little upfront work can have a huge payout and big long-term dividends with sites like Creative Market.

-Learning how to make money on Creative Market can take time, but if you’re already creating artistic elements for your work or hobby on a daily basis anyway, why not upload them to the platform for a reasonable price and start generating some passive income.
+Learning how to make money on Creative Market can take time, but if you’re already creating artistic elements for your work or hobby on a daily basis, why not upload them to the platform?
+Sell them for a reasonable price and start generating some passive income.

 Creative Market works well for designers, illustrators, photographers, and other visual creatives.

 In essence, licensing your work means you create it once and then sell customers the right to use your work in certain settings.
-While licensing fees are not usually very high, they can most definitely add up over time.
+While licensing fees are not usually very high, they add up over time.